loiclefevre/api-days-2025/README.md

 ### Demo #05 - Data Use Case Domain based SQL Enum support

 This [demo](./05-demo_enums_support.sqlnb) shows that the JSON Schema generation feature supports SQL Enums, based on Data Use Case Domains.

+### Demo #06 - Using *Flexible* Data Use Case Domain to version JSON Schema for data validation

+This [demo](./06-demo_flexible_domain_for_versioning.sqlnb) shows how *flexible* data use case domain can be used to let the database dynamically choose which JSON Schema version to use for data validation.